How to Use Your Bonus to Pay Off Debt

 Get Local Assistance with Food, Utilities and More.

-1. Focus on your most expensive debt.
+1. If possible, focus on your most expensive debt.

 Mathematically speaking, your debts with the highest interest rates cost you the most (especially when they offer no opportunities to potentially deduct interest payments and lower your tax liability, which can sometimes be the case with student loans or mortgages).

-In fact, Bankrate explains that using your bonus to pay off debt for high interest rate balances (like credit cards) can result in an instant return on your cash that is often greater than what you’d earn by parking your bonus in a savings account, or even investing it in the stock market.
+In fact, Bankrate explains that using your bonus to pay off debt for high interest rate balances (like credit cards) can result in a return on your cash that is often greater than what you’d earn by parking your bonus in a savings account, or even investing it in the stock market.

 - Make a list of all of your debts.
 Include credit cards, personal loans, student loans and auto loans.
 Order them from highest to lowest interest rate.

-- Use your bonus to pay the first debts on your list.
+- Use your bonus to pay down the first debts on your list.
 You’ll instantly increase the value of your bonus by reducing what you pay in future interest charges, and you’ll free up more cash to put toward the rest of your debts.

-2. Eliminate rising interest rate risk.
+2. Reduce rising interest rate risk.

 If you have variable interest rate loans, which could include federal student loans issued before July 2006, private student loans, student loans you refinanced or even a mortgage loan, your loan’s interest rate and monthly minimum payment could increase as interest rates rise.